 1. Big Island, Hawai’i

 If you tend to get the winter scaries and are looking for the perfect tropical destination this January, there’s no better place than the Big Island of Hawai’i.
-Not only does the Big Island have some incredible beaches and places to stay, but there are also some fantastic snorkeling spots and gorgeous hikes as well (here’s a full itinerary).
+Not only does the Big Island have some incredible beaches and places to stay, but there are also some fantastic snorkeling spots and gorgeous hikes here (here’s a full itinerary).

 2. Fairbanks, Alaska